-Building on the CDS model developed in Chapter 11, Chapter 12 examines survey data from 15 boat surveys to develop geospatial models that predict seabird densities by season.
-By incorporating remotely collected environmental covariate data into the hierarchical modeling structure in this expanded analysis, Chapter 11 predicts seabird abundance throughout the study area, including areas that were not directly surveyed.
-The seasonal abundance maps presented in Chapter 12, for both seabird communities and individual species, predict animal distributions and abundance on a broad geographic scale and are useful for identifying important habitat use areas and seasonal patterns.
-Unlike several chapters in Part IV of this report, which utilize approaches for combining boat and digital aerial survey data, Chapter 12 focuses on using data from a single, well understood survey method to do the best possible job of describing patterns of abundance.
-In this regard, though it builds directly from the CDS model development chapter (Chapter 11), Chapter 12's products may be most similar in potential application to the Bottlenose Dolphin Generalized Additive Model (GAM) presented in Chapter 16.
+Building on the CDS model, Chapter 9 examines survey data from 15 boat surveys to develop geospatial models that predict seabird densities by season.
+By incorporating remotely collected environmental covariate data into the hierarchical modeling structure in this expanded analysis, we predict seabird abundance throughout the study area, including areas that were not directly surveyed.
+The seasonal abundance maps presented in this chapter, for both seabird communities and individual species, predict animal distributions and abundance on a broad geographic scale and are useful for identifying important habitat use areas and seasonal patterns.
+Unlike several chapters in Part IV of this report, which utilize approaches for combining boat and digital aerial survey data, Chapter 9 focuses on using data from a single, well understood survey method to do the best possible job of describing patterns of abundance.